When is the best time to fly to Shanghai?

 If your yuan doesn't stretch to haute couture, the Lu Jia Bang Road market has tailors in residence who will run you up a new wardrobe in a couple of days.

 Shanghai is the only Chinese city with two international airports - Pudong and Hongqiao.
-Pudong International is the airport at which most (about 60 per cent) of the increasingly cheap flights to Shanghai arrive, while Hongqiao handles the remainder.
-International flights to Shanghai arrive from London and other world cities and there are domestic flights to Beijing, Guangzhou and other cities around China.
+Pudong International is the airport at which most (about 60 per cent) of people on flights to Shanghai arrive, while Hongqiao handles the remainder.
+International flights arrive from London and other world cities and there are domestic flights to Beijing, Guangzhou and other cities around China.

 Summer in Shanghai can be quite uncomfortable.
 July and August temperatures can reach the mid-30s (Celsius) with 80 per cent humidity.
 Winter is damp and chilly with December and January temperatures hovering around the freezing mark, but it rarely snows.
 Temperatures in May and October are in the teens and 20s.
 Spring has more rain than autumn, but an occasional typhoon can hit during these months.